Sharon L. Kennedy

-Sharon Lee Kennedy (born March 15, 1962) is an American jurist from Hamilton, Ohio who serves as an associate justice of the Ohio Supreme Court, after being elected on November 6, 2012.
-In 2022, she was elected to serve as the Chief Justice of the Ohio Supreme Court.
+Sharon Lee Kennedy (born March 15, 1962) is an American jurist who has served as chief justice of the Ohio Supreme Court since 2023.
+She was first elected to the court as an associate justice in 2012 after serving as a judge of the Butler County Court of Common Pleas from 1999 to 2012.

 Early life and education

-Sharon L. Kennedy was born March 15, 1962 in Hamilton County, Ohio.
+Sharon Lee Kennedy was born March 15, 1962 in Hamilton County, Ohio.
 She graduated from Northwest High School in 1980, and from the University of Cincinnati School of Social Work with a bachelor's degree in 1984 and she received a Juris Doctor from the University of Cincinnati College of Law in 1991.

 Professional career

 Kennedy was a police officer with the Hamilton, Ohio Police Department from 1985 to 1989.
 She was then a law clerk for Judge Matthew J. Crehan and director of the victim/witness division for the Butler County Court of Common Pleas from 1989 to 1991.

-After graduating from law school, Kennedy was in private practice, 1991 to 1998; during the same time period she served as disciplinary counsel for the Fraternal Order of Police, Lodge 38, representing police officers during disciplinary hearings.
+After graduating from law school, Kennedy was in private practice from 1991 to 1998; during the same time period she served as disciplinary counsel for the Fraternal Order of Police, Lodge 38, representing police officers during disciplinary hearings.
 From 1995 to 1998, she was special counsel for then-Ohio Attorney General Betty Montgomery.
 From 1995 to 1998, she was the magistrate and warrant officer for the Butler County Area Courts.
 From 1996 to 1997, she was a warrant and compliance officer of the Butler County Juvenile Court.